weirdwizardthomas/azurecup-2021-triumviratus/README.md

 - [ ] Remove the need to include a folder of classes for a classifier (Have a 'hard coded' list stored, or maybe provide file with list at runtime?
 FOLDER WITH CLASS NAMES MAY NOT BE AVAILABLE, ESPECIALLY IF NO TRAINING OCCURS AND MODEL IS JUST PROVIDED).
+- [ ] Split training and the main loop into separate files.